Aadi-code186/AI-Powered-Micro-Habit-Tracker/README.md

-# Micro Habit Tracker and Optimizer
+# AI Powered Micro Habit Tracker
 ## Overview
 A streamlined habit tracking application with AI-powered insights and analytics to help users build and maintain positive habits.